Do you have an issue with foreclosure? Or do you need help avoiding it? What are your options?

 Redeeming the Property Before the Sale

-If you still have some resources, this solution might work well for you.
+This solution might work well for you if you still have some resources.
 To redeem, you are obliged to pay off the full amount of the loan before performing a foreclosure sale.
-According to Oregon’s laws, there is not a post-sale redemption period after a nonjudicial foreclosure.
+According to Oregon’s laws, there is no post-sale redemption period after a nonjudicial foreclosure.

-However, according to legal documents, in Oregon, the trustee can rescind the foreclosure sale and void the deed.
+However, according to legal documents, the trustee can rescind the foreclosure sale and void the deed in Oregon.
 It has to be done within 10 days.
-Additionally, to make this work, the borrower and lender have to agree on a foreclosure avoidance measure.
+Additionally, the borrower and lender must agree on a foreclosure avoidance measure to make this work.

-At least temporarily, you can stay at your home and your home lender cannot collect the debt.
-If you think that your income is going to allow you to get back your property in the future, this method can be a good solution for you.
+At least temporarily, you can stay at your home, and your home lender cannot collect the debt.
+If you think that your income will allow you to get back your property in the future, this method can be a good solution for you.
 While deciding on this step, be sure to seek assistance.

-How Can The U.S. Department of Housing and Urban Development (HUD) Help Me Avoid Foreclosure?
+How Can The U.S. Department of Housing and Urban Development (HUD) Can Help

 The HUD offers very low-cost or even free housing counseling in Oregon and other states.